tariqsaidofficial/WaQtor/README.md

 ## 🧱 Core Architecture

-The Waqtor engine follows a modular design that connects all layers seamlessly:
+The WaQtor engine follows a modular design that connects all layers seamlessly:

 ```
 ┌──────────────────────┐